Office of Foreign Missions

 Driver's license issued by the OFM to foreign officials in the United States and their non-US dependents.

-The Office of Foreign Missions (OFM) is a component of the United States Department of State to provide services to American diplomatic personnel abroad and foreign diplomats residing in the United States.
+The Office of Foreign Missions (OFM) is a component of the United States Department of State that provides services to American diplomatic personnel abroad and foreign diplomats residing in the United States.

 History

-It was created by the U.S. Congress to help implement the Foreign Missions Act of 1982, which provides the legal foundation for facilitating secure and efficient operations of U.S. missions abroad, and of foreign missions and international organizations in the U.S.; pursuant to the act, the OFM ensures all diplomatic benefits, privileges, and immunities are properly exercised in accordance with federal laws and international agreements.
+It was created by the U.S. Congress to help implement the Foreign Missions Act of 1982, which provides the legal foundation for facilitating secure and efficient operations of U.S. missions abroad and of foreign missions and international organizations in the United States; pursuant to the act, the OFM ensures all diplomatic benefits, privileges, and immunities are properly exercised in accordance with federal laws and international agreements.

 Mission

 The Office of Foreign Missions has four missions.